mme/beakjs/README.md

 Now, you've got a chat window ready in the bottom right corner of your website.
 Give it a try!

-**Note:** Don't expose your API key in public-facing apps.
-We will be adding a solution for securely using your API key soon.
+**Note:** Don't expose your API key in public-facing apps - this is for development only.
+See [Deployment](#deployment) for information on how to securely deploy your app without compromising your API key.

 ### Making Beak.js work with your app